malikolivier/malikolivier.github.io/_posts/2025-08-14-soft-banned-from-line.markdown

     caption='The persistent error message preventing any message sending'
 %}

-This state has persisted for over three months now, effectively rendering my LINE account useless for its primary purpose: communication.
+This has been going on for over three months.
+My account is essentially useless.

 ## Legal Action